9thCore/steptale/README.md

 # steptale
-A repository where I keep StepTale.
+A repository where I keep StepTale's wiki.

 StepTale is a sort-of recreation of StepMania.
 Arrow go on other arrow, you press arrow to hit.
 It's that simple!